w3c/mathml-docs/notes-on-mathml/notes-parsing.md

 #### ASCII Case Insensitivity

-MathML Core follows most web platform elements and allows ASCII case insensitive matching for most attribute names and values.
+MathML Core follows other web platform languages, and allows ASCII case insensitive matching for most attribute names and values.
 The MathML 4 schema (unlike the MathML 3 version) does allow case insensive values in most cases (so you can use `stretchy="TRUE"` or `mathvariant="Bold"`) however it does not allow the attribute names to vary by case.
-That is MathML Core allows `OnClick="somefunction()"` however the supplied schema only allows lower case names, so `onclick="somefunction()"`.
+That is, MathML Core allows `OnClick="somefunction()"` however the supplied schema only allows lower case names, so `onclick="somefunction()"`.
 If using the HTML parser this is not an issue as all MathML element attribute